 - What is the deductible?

-- What is the maximum amount they will pay for damage to the drone itself?
-(Is there a limit in your insurance policy wording?)
+- What is the maximum amount your insurance provider will pay for damage to the drone itself?
+Is there a limit in your insurance policy wording?

-- Is the coverage for All Risk Coverage, or is it only Named Perils - such as fire, theft and vandalism?
-If the coverage is only Named Perils, consider requesting a quote for an All Risk policy which will cover you for all risks unless specifically excluded.
-This provides much broader coverage for your personal belongings and will be an advantage when it comes to owning a drone and getting the best protection.
+- Is the coverage for "all risk coverage," or is it only "named perils" such as fire, theft, and vandalism?
+If the coverage is only for named perils, consider requesting a quote for an all-risk policy, which covers you for all risks that aren't specifically excluded.
+This provides much broader coverage for your personal belongings.

 - Can you schedule your drone on a special floater or endorsement?